Caparisun/Linear_Regression_Project/SQL_Files/README.md

 CREATE DATABASE house_price_regression;
 ```

 ### 2.)
-Create a table house_price_data with the same columns as given in the csv file.
+Create a table house_price_data with the same columns as given in the CSV file.
 Please make sure you use the correct data types for the columns.

 ```
 CREATE TABLE house_price_data (